nicarq/sovereign-sdk/examples/demo-rollup/README.md

 pub enum CallMessage<S: sov_modules_api::Spec> {
     /// Creates a new token with the specified name and initial balance.
     CreateToken {
-        /// Random value used to create a unique token ID.
-        salt: u64,
         /// The name of the new token.
         token_name: String,
         /// The initial balance of the new token.